 Kris of Nomad by Trade recommends horse riding in Iceland, and with views like that it’s easy to see why!
 She says: “When I visited Iceland I was immediately captivated by the beauty of the famous Icelandic horses.
 We hadn’t scheduled time to ride any, but while exploring the black sand beach in Vik one morning, we spotted a group out for a ride.
 We looked up the stable and were lucky enough to snag reservations for first thing the following morning.

 Still can’t get enough of Iceland?
-Check out this top 10 list of things to do in Southern Iceland, this guide to camping in Iceland, or this other list of top 20 things to see and do in Iceland!
+Check out this guide to camping in Iceland, or this list of top 20 things to see and do in Iceland!
 Have you been to Iceland?
 Would these 10 places and activities feature in your list of top 10?
 Let me know in the comments below!
 Iceland is an extraordinary destination, and wherever you chose to go there I’m sure you’ll love it.
 Make sure to pack appropriately, as the weather in Iceland can be very variable!
 Check out my packing list here if you need some advice.